About Kemp Library

 The library supports the mission and vision of the university by providing information in both print and electronic formats.
 Services include but are not limited to research assistance, interlibrary loan, and information literacy sessions.
 The library building provides unique spaces for individual study, collaboration, innovation and learning.
 Kemp Library’s staff and faculty help fulfill the information needs of ESU’s campus community.

-Learn more about the items the library has in it's collection by visiting the Our Collection page.
+Learn more about the Kemp Library's Collections by visiting Our Collection page.

 History of Kemp Library